Archive for the ‘Quick Tips’ Category

 For about 3/4 cup of soft butter, use one stick of real butter, at room temp, either salted or unsalted depending on which you prefer, and place into a blender or food processor.

-Add 1/3 cup light olive oil or canola oil.
+Add 1/3 cup light olive oil.

+Process until the butter and oil are completely mixed.
 The consistency will be that of whipped cream and some of the oil may still be separated out, but you can just stir that in.

 Image and video hosting by TinyPic